Types Of Auctions

 Static Auction

 A static auction is conducted online, similar to what you might find on eBay.
-It normally has a predefined duration of several days or more that count down to a definite end time.
+It normally has a predefined duration of several days or more that counts down to a definite end time.
 Bidders can place bids up until the end time; the highest bidder wins, provided any reserves need to be met.
 In some auctions, the software will auto-extend the last bid if placed within a predefined final moment.
-If a bid is placed within this time, an additional amount of time will be added so that others might bid again.
-Once no further bids are being placed, the time will expire.
+If a bid is placed within the extended time, additional time will be added so that others might bid again.
+Once no further bids are placed, the time will expire.
 We use this in our software to prevent what is known as sniping.
-Sniping is placing a bid within seconds of the ending time to prevent other bidders from responding to the last bid.
+Sniping is placing a bid just seconds before an auction ends to prevent others from bidding again.

 Live Onsite Auction

-A live auction is a public outcry auction where bidders gather at a specific location, like a room, a banquet hall, or on-site.
+A live auction is an in-person event where bidders compete openly at a specific location.
 In most cases, the site is chosen close to those items being auctioned off.
 At a live auction, you will see a bid caller and a team of ringmen who are taking bids from bidders.
-The live auction method is extremely effective, and some have argued that nothing replaces the sense of urgency it creates among bidders.
-When you need everything gone, it’s the most effective by far.
+Live auctions are extremely effective, creating excitement and urgency among bidders, which helps everything sell quickly.

 Online Auction

 An online auction is conducted on the internet where bids are placed using an auction platform via software.
 Bids can be placed from almost any computer or smart device that has internet access.
-Online auctions can expand the pool of buyers able to participate exponentially because they no longer need to be present to bid.
-Online auctions also increase the marketing effectiveness which again helps benefit the seller.
+Online auctions expand the pool of buyers exponentially because they no longer need to be present to bid.
+Having an auction offered online also increases the marketing effectiveness, which again helps benefit the seller.
 There are many more benefits for both buyers and sellers of having an auction offered online.

 Simultaneous Live and Online Auction

 A simultaneous live and online auction has the benefit of bidders being able to bid live onsite or online from almost anywhere.
-In the very busy world we live in, this can be the most effective offering in that it allows more buyers to participate.
-The biggest benefit we see is for the seller in that we see higher prices.
-In some instances where we are selling specialized assets, it’s not uncommon for 60% or more of the winning bids to be placed online.
+In the very busy world we live in, this can be the most effective offering, allowing more buyers to participate.
+The biggest benefit we see is higher prices, which benefit the seller.
+When selling specialized assets, it’s not uncommon for 60% or more of the winning bids to be placed online.
 What we see is more participation from professional buyers and resellers alike.

 Online Auctions